WWWQ: WWWQ-HD3

 WWWQ-HD3 launched with the debut of "Journey 97.9" on June 9, 2011, promoted as a "journey" through 1980s and 1990s popular music.
 This format was dropped on September 4, 2012, in favor of a loop of the then-current Top 20 popular music songs, as well as newer hit music, modeled after SiriusXM's now-defunct Top 20 on 20 channel.
 Branded "Q100 20 @ 97.9", this was meant to compete with WWPW, which flipped to CHR the week before.
 On November 25, 2014, WWWQ-HD3 and W250BC flipped to classic hip hop as "OG 97.9", several hours before Radio One-owned WAMJ-HD2 flipped to the same format.

+On May 8, 2026, Cumulus announced it would sell W250BC, as well as several other stations, to Radio Training Network, with the station set to flip to their Joy FM network of contemporary Christian music under a 10-year agreement (with an optional renewal clause for another 10 years) with Cumulus where the translator signal would begin simulcasting on WKHX-HD2.
+The "OG" format was immediately transferred to fellow translator 98.9/WWWQ-HD2, with the two simulcasting until the closure of the sale.